mercmobily/ryver/README.md

 The landing page will inherit the same variables as the originating file.

-If you would like to use a generic landing page, you can place the `_landing.md` file in a directory called `_includes` in the root of the source folder.
-This will allow you to use the same landing page for different files, regardless of where they are stored on the file system. if a file called `_landing.md` isn't in the same directory as the processed file, it will be searched in `_includes`.
+If you would like to use a generic landing page, you can place the `_landing.md` file in a directory called `_includes` in the root of the source directory.
+This will allow you to use the same landing page for different files, regardless of where they are stored on the file system.
+If a file called `_landing.md` isn't in the same directory as the processed file, it will be searched in `_includes`.

 Keep in mind that the landing page will inherit the same variables as the originating file, even if it's placed in the `_includes` directory.

 You can easily change the includes directory by setting the `includesFolder` variable in your `config.yaml` file:

-    includesFolder: _someOtherIncludes
+    includesFolder: `_someOtherIncludes`

+What you learned in this chapter:

+TODO

 ### Lister